mondoohq/installer/README.md

 ## Installation

-The easiest way to install `cnquery` & `cnspec` is to use the install script.
-It
+The easiest way to install `cnquery` & `cnspec` is to use the install scripts.

 ### via Shell Script (Linux and macOS)